noynir/todo-angular2-ngrx/README.md

                           |_____services
                                 |   api-service.ts
             ```
-        * implement 4 effects for every action each effect will end up with the matching completed action.
+        * implement 4 effects for every action. each effect will end up with a matching completed action.
       ```typescript

       @Injectable()